IBM/maximo-labs/docs/monitor_anomalies.md

 **Add a Multi Series Line Chart**

-Add a multi series line chart card to your instance dashboard that plots the anomaly model scores for `time_travel_anomaly` metric.
+Add a line chart** to visually compare if high anomaly model scores correlate with the robot `travel_time_anomaly` metric on each robot instance dashboard.
+In this exercise you will add a multi series line chart card to your instance dashboard that plots the anomaly model scores for `time_travel_anomaly` metric.
 You can then visually correlate which models are effective at detecting anomalies by seeing which model scores are high when the anomalies happen.

 1. From the instance dashboard click on the `gear icon`![Manage Instance Robot dashboard](img/i98.png) &nbsp;
 2. Select `Edit dashboard`